...

 Before finalising a new mortgage deal ahead of schedule, whether through a product transfer or remortgage, it’s essential to consider the following:

-• Upfront Fees: Determine if you’re required to pay fees upfront to secure the rate.
+• Upfront fees: Determine if you’re required to pay fees upfront to secure the rate.
 Such fees could limit your ability to switch to a better rate, penalty-free, if a superior offer arises later on.

-• Ditching Period: Be aware of any stipulated timeframe within which you’re allowed to cancel the deal without penalty.
+• Ditching period: Be aware of any stipulated timeframe within which you’re allowed to cancel the deal without penalty.
 Most lenders impose a cut-off period, typically 14 days or less, before the new rate takes effect.

-• Concurrent Mortgages: Avoid the pitfall of inadvertently having two mortgages set to commence simultaneously.
+• Concurrent mortgages: Avoid the pitfall of inadvertently having two mortgages set to commence simultaneously.
 This scenario may arise if you secure a new rate with your existing lender but then opt for a different deal elsewhere without cancelling the initial arrangement.
 Failure to rectify this oversight in a timely manner could result in substantial early repayment charges, potentially costing thousands of pounds.

 By proactively navigating these considerations, you can maximise the benefits of locking in a new mortgage deal early, ensuring financial prudence and peace of mind as your current arrangement draws to a close.